DomBennett/personal-website/content/home/livingfossils.md

 ----

-## Quantifying the "living fossil"
+## Which taxa are "living fossils"?

 <sup>Below are the top "living fossil" birds and mammals according to their
-proximate "Evolutionary Performance Index" (pEPI) -- the lower the less performant.
+proximate "Evolutionary Performance Index" (pEPI) -- the lower the less performant and the more likely the taxon is a living fossil.
 The table also holds key stats on over 20,000 other plants and animals.
-For more information see the paper, ["Quantifying the Living Fossil Concept"](https://doi.org/10.26879/750)</sup>
+For more information see the paper,
+["Quantifying the Living Fossil Concept"](https://doi.org/10.26879/750)</sup>

 <iframe height="550" width="100%" style="opacity: 0.90;"" src="https://dombennett.shinyapps.io/quantifying-the-living-fossil-app/"> </iframe>